openharmony/docs/en/application-dev/reference/apis/js-apis-appAccount.md

 setAccountCredential(name: string, credentialType: string, credential: string,callback: AsyncCallback&lt;void&gt;): void

 Sets a credential for an app account.
-This method uses an asynchronous callback to return the result.
+This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.Account.AppAccount